DarrenProng/Hardware-Production/README.md

  ```
 sudo apt-get install upgrade
 sudo apt-get install update
 sudo apt-get install i2c-tools
 sudo apt-get install wiringpi
 sudo apt-get install smbus
 ```
+Now we need to edit the file
 ```
 sudo nano /etc/modules
 ```

-Add
+Add these lines here:

 ```
 i2c-bcm2708
 ```

-and
+and here:

 ```
 i2c-dev

 ```

-at the bottom of the file
+at the bottom of the file, and remember to write to file before exiting.

 Also, we need to enable i2c at boot.
 So now we run the: